-We note that the text foresees the possibility to carry forward and over a period of five fiscal years the deduction capacity unused as regards the tax EBITDA of the fiscal year.
+In this situation, the text allows for the possibility to carry forward and, over a period of five fiscal years, the deduction capacity unused of the fiscal year in the application of the standard thresholds.
 This capacity corresponds to the spread between (i) the maximum between EUR 3 million and 30% of the tax EBITDA and (ii) the net financial expenses of the financial year.

-Companies member of a consolidated accounting group and not in a thin capitalisation position benefit from an additional deduction of 75% of the net financial expenses exceeding the regular threshold, provided that the equity-to-asset ratio of the company is at least equal to, or is not lower, than more than 2% than the same ratio determined at the level of the consolidated group.
+Companies member of a consolidated accounting group and not in a thin capitalisation position can benefit from an additional deduction of 75% of the net financial expenses exceeding the standard thresholds, provided that the 'equity-to-asset ratio' of the company (i.e., the ratio between its equity and total assets, based on either the closing or opening balance sheet data for the financial year) is at least equal to, or is not lower by more than 2% of the same ratio determined at the level of the consolidated group.